 Negotiation is a constant in our professional and personal lives.
 Participants will come to this workshop with negotiation skills and approaches that they think have (or have not!) worked for them in the past.
 The workshop is designed to help them improve upon these skills and approaches and, perhaps more importantly, learn to use different skills and approaches that may be more suitable for the negotiation contexts within which they most commonly work.

-Developed for local government leaders, this workshop will be highly interactive, with multiple practice opportunities and coaching by the workshop facilitator.
+Developed for local government leaders, in cooperation with the Association of Minnesota Counties, this workshop will be highly interactive, with multiple practice opportunities and coaching by the workshop facilitator.
+These workshops will help you to navigate your most difficult discussions.
 Together, we will explore how best to:

 - Prepare effectively for any negotiation;